"This post may contain affiliate links."

-We had a family room.
+As always we had a family room.
 Two double beds, a separate wash basin to the bathroom which was a little weird as it was in the same room as the bed (pretty much next to it in fact!) but the room itself was extremely spacious.
 There wasn’t a bath though which I thought was odd for a family suite, just a shower.

 We were on the second floor and as I mentioned previously the only complaint I had was how small the windows were.
 They were tiny!
 Oh and the room was extremely warm but every Premier Inn I think I’ve ever stayed in has been like a sauna come to think of it!